jflorimo/42/README.md

 ====================
 Environement Unix 2
 	- malloc implementation in C using mmap
+Algorithm
-LIBFT - 42 school lib for c
+	- LIBFT 42 school lib for C